XanaduAI/blackbird/doc/syntax.rst

 After running a Blackbird program, the user should expect to receive the results as an array:

-* each column is a measurement result, corresponding to the measurements in the order they appear in the blackbird program,
+* each column is a measurement result, corresponding to the measurements in the order they appear in the blackbird program
-* each row represents a shot/run.
+* each row represents a shot/run